A grand stay at the Wensleydale Heifer

 Time to dine.
 First, the bread and canapés arrived, a delicate smoked mackerel mousse that was a real palate pleaser.
 We enjoyed glasses of Heifer House Champagne with this, a big sherbety mouthful made for them by Testulat.

-For starters, I chose whitebait.
-Each fish was individual, the peppery batter light, the tartare sauce piquant.
+For starters, I chose whitebait; the peppery batter light, the tartare sauce piquant.
 I frequently order whitebait, but this was the best I’ve eaten.
 My partner favoured crispy chilli salt squid with fennel, red onion and coriander salad.
 Both these dishes sound straightforward, but the execution was exquisite.

 The main courses then demonstrated a masterclass in sophisticated fusion cookery.
 Herb-crusted Hake on a bed of parmesan risotto was a delight, a truly melt-in-the-mouth experience.
 No wonder this is a perennial favourite here.